Make-School-Courses/FEW-1.1-Web-Foundations/03 -  CSS Box Model/README.md

-# Lesson Title
+# CSS Box Model

-HTML is the structural foundation for all web applications.
+Broadly speaking all Elements can be divided into two display

-There are a few rules to writing good HTML.
+systems: Inline and Block.
+The Box Model defines the rules the browser uses to arrange blocks on a page.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
+1. Differentiate Inline and Block
-1. Define tags, elements, and attributes
+1. Define the Box Model
-1. Write quality semantic HTML
+1. Identify padding, Border, and Margin

 ## Initial Exercise

 - Think pair share: "what is html" where have you seen it before.

 ## Overview/TT I